 These words also occur in the Chabacano language.
-There are however some differences at how these words are used in the Spanish and Chabacano language.
+There are however some differences in how these words are used in the Spanish and Chabacano language.

-The h in the Chabacano haragan can be pronounced as the English or the Spanish h.
-Therefore some people pronounce it as aragan and some pronounce it as haragan (h like hat).
-Note that the last a in haragan has a stress in it.
+Some people pronounce this word as aragan and some pronounce it as haragan (like h in 'hat').
+Note that the last 'a' in haragan has a stress in it.
 This occurs both when said in the Spanish and Chabacano languages.